breathe-doc/breathe/README.rst

     - Displaying function parameters for Qt slots output.
 Previously they were missing even though Qt Slots are essentially just functions.

+    - Displaying headings from doxygen comments as emphasized text.

     - Crash when generating warning about being unable to find a define, variable, enum, typedef or union.